 It’s because I tracked my cycles that I learned several things about my body – an absolute MUST for anyone trying to get pregnant.
 I tracked cervical mucous/height and found my patterns.
 I also learned how to tell that I’d just ovulated based on how my breasts felt.

 The only frustrating part of tracking my cycles was seeing just how LONG they were.
 I went from having beautiful regular 28-day cycles on the pill to having long, irregular, unpredictable ‘months’.
 40 days one month, 41 the next, up to 57 after that…what’s a girl supposed to do with that?!
 (By the time I got pregnant, my cycle had dropped from 50 down to 34, the shortest they had been since going off the pill.)

 I eventually started using Ovulation Predictor Kits (OPKs).
 (Note that I linked the combo pack with both ovulation and pregnancy tests.
-Getting 50 ovulation tests and 20 pregnancy tests – that work! – is the best bang for your buck.)
+It’s the best bang for your buck and they both work really well.)
 While I could generally tell when I had ovulated based on tracking my cervical mucous and position, I sometimes noticed that my body seemed to gear up for ovulation and then not follow through, having my cervix doing supposed ovulation-related things twice a cycle – once for practise, once for real.
 I wanted to know for certain.

 The use of OPKs made it easier to follow SMEP – the Sperm Meets Egg Plan.
 You can read about it yourself to learn how to follow it, but it lays out a very clear schedule and to-do list to follow.
 By following this schedule, sperm is being introduced into your system every 24-48 hours, especially around the time you get your positive OPK.
 That way, you can rest assured that you’ve done everything you can to ensure a good supply of sperm are ready and waiting when the egg is released.